-Criterion with desired outcome Attainment Rating Audit Evidence Audit Finding Criterion 2.3.4 Service providers shall ensure there is a system to identify, plan, facilitate, and record ongoing learning and development for health care and support workers so that they can provide high-quality safe services. СІ Greenwich Gardens instituted an RN leadership programme in 2021.
-The programme originated due to a realisation that the nurses in the employ of Greenwich Gardens were inexperienced in making decisions and engaging with medical personnel.
-The programme was instituted at another MLC organisation (MLC Powley) to good effect.
-It looked at opportunities to improve the RNs' understanding of the core values of MLC, leadership, understanding aged-care in the New Zealand context, engaging with allied health services, and direction and delegation of staff.
-Seven RNs have undertaken the RN leadership programme during 2021 and 2022.
-The programme was discussed with five RNs who have completed the programme, all reported that it had given them more confidence in managing the activities they are responsible for, helped with direction and delegation of and to staff, and increased their understanding of services expectations and requirements in the NZ environment.
+Criterion with desired outcome Attainment Rating Audit Evidence Audit Finding Criterion 2.3.4 Service providers shall ensure there is a system to identify, plan, facilitate, and record ongoing learning and development for health care and support workers so that they can provide high-quality safe services.
+CI MLC Powley instituted an RN leadership programme at the beginning of 2021.
+The programme originated following a complaint related to RN communication failures internally and externally.
+It also looked at opportunities to improve the RNs' understanding of the core values of MLC, leadership, understanding aged-care in the New Zealand context, engaging with allied health services, and direction and delegation of staff.
 The programme comprises of four learning modules: Module 1: Leadership responsibility covers values and quality, leadership and how leaders communicate, understanding roles and responsibilities, delegation, and proactive decision making.
+Ten RNs have undertaken the RN leadership programme during 2021 and 2022.
+The programme was discussed with four RNs who have completed the programme, all reported that it had given them more confidence in managing the activities they are responsible for, helped with direction and delegation of and to staff, and increased their understanding of services expectations and requirements in the NZ environment.

+Page 31 of 32

-Module 2: Respect and Customer Service covers respect and responsivities, environmental management, telephone and call bell responsiveness, responding to relatives and next-of-kin, and complaints management.
+Module 2: Respect and Customer Service covers respect and responsivities, environmental management, telephone and call bell responsiveness, responding to relatives and nextof-kin, and complaints management.
 Module 3: Leading your team covers relevant handover, organising a shift, sickness management, and giving feedback to the team.
 Module 4: Reflection and self-growth covers recognising practice gaps, taking ownership, the importance of the team and commitment to contributing to the wider team.
 Feedback following the introduction of the leadership programme has led to improvement in feedback received from residents and families/whānau around effective communication from staff and reports from the RNs who have taken the programme that they are better equipped for their position.
-Staff reported teamwork has improved and that has a flow on effect for residents.
-Criterion 3.3.1 Meaningful activities shall be planned and facilitated to develop and enhance people's strengths, skills, resources, and interests, and shall be responsive to their identity.
-CI It was recognised that the number of people attending activities, during the lockdown period due to COVID, was less than optimal and a plan was developed to engage more residents into the programme and increase the number of activities on offer.
-Part of that plan was to gain more activities coordinator hours to be able to manage/promote more activities during this time.
-There was a provision made for the funding of extra activities hours to enhance the experience of Following the roll-out of the initiative, the residents attended more sessions on a daily basis and found them beneficial.
-Residents were noted to be more alert, attentive, and able to better retain information from the engagement.
-Where residents were not able to attend there was an increase in one-to-one interactions.
-The change was viewed positively and was evidenced in the resident satisfaction survey and from residents and their families/whānau.
-With more social interaction opportunities, social skills of residents, including residents and enable them to either attend recreation sessions or engage in one-to-one activity with the ACs.
-As a result, there was funding for one extra activities coordinator and two ACs now work five days per week plus the occasional Saturday.
-As a result, the number of activities increased from "900 per month to 1400 activities per month on average".
-The attendance of these activities is recorded in residents' attendance record and activities received increased resident satisfaction survey results.

-Date of Audit: 30 May 2022
+Date of Audit: 5 May 2022